linux-system-roles/network/README.md

 The `network_connections` variable is a list of dictionaries that include the following options.
 List of options:

-### `name` (required)
+### `name` (usually required)

-The `name` option identifies the connection profile.
+The `name` option identifies the connection profile to be configured.
 It is not the name of the networking interface for which the profile applies, though we can associate the profile with an interface and give them the same name.
 Note that you can have multiple profiles for the same device, but only one profile can be active on the device each time.
 For NetworkManager, a connection can only be active at one device each time.

 - For `NetworkManager`, the `name` option corresponds to the [`connection.id`](https://developer.gnome.org/NetworkManager/stable/nm-settings.html#nm-settings.property.connection.id)